TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vm-zone-failure.md

 ## **Recommended Steps**

-You have mulitple options to proceed:
+You have multiple options to proceed:

-- Create a new VM using a size supported by a particular availablity zone.
+- Create a new VM using a size supported by a particular availability zone.
 See [Create a Windows virtual machine in an availability zone with PowerShell](https://docs.microsoft.com/azure/virtual-machines/windows/create-powershell-availability-zone).
 - Choose a size available in an Azure Availability Set.
 See [Resize a Windows VM](https://docs.microsoft.com/azure/virtual-machines/windows/resize-vm).<br>
 - Choose a size supported in your region or in another region.<br>